Angels in the Elevator: Fund-raising expert Mel Pirchesky on how to attract private investors to your big idea

 So it goes for the angel investor, who typically maintains a small portfolio of individual investments in early-stage commercial ventures and often wants to stay fairly involved in efforts to grow the portfolio companies.
 Such investors typically are willing to take some risks, although making money remains a primary goal for most in the end.

-Getting to such investors – and then convincing them to give you money to fund a risky start-up venture – therefore will pose some significant challenges for you as you make plans to spin out your idea from the
+Getting to such investors – and then convincing them to give you money to fund a risky start-up venture – therefore will pose some significant challenges for you as you make plans to spin out your idea.

 - Angel investors usually evaluate a potential deal based on the following crucial criteria: “huge” market potential, which means potential revenue of at least $300 million to $500 million; a sustainable competitive advantage over existing products in a given market space; a “great” business model that offers a potential profit margin of at least 50 percent; and an experienced, reputable chief executive officer with what Pirchesky describes as good people skills and good judgment out in the trenches.